Fujiwo/Shos.LifeGame/README.md

 ### namespace Shos::Win32

-This program provides a basic framework for creating a window and running a message loop using the Windows API.

 - Window: A class to manage a Windows window.
 It provides methods to create and manage a window.
 - Program: A class to manage the main loop of a Windows application.
 It provides methods to start and stop the main loop.

+This namespace provides a basic framework for creating a window and running a message loop using the Windows API.

 ### namespace Shos